dantegates/dantegates.github.io/_posts/2018-09-17-hypothesis-testing-for-humans---do-the-umps-really-want-to-go-home.md

 We will now use Bayesian Inference to test whether umpires are more likely to incorrectly call a strike when the away team leads in the bottom of an extra inning.
 This approach can be outlined roughly as follows

-- First the problem is described as a probabalistic model.
-In our case the distribution of incorrect strike calls when the away team leads and when the game is tied will each be modelled as individual Poisson distributions.
+- First the problem is described as a probabilistic model.
+In our case the distribution of incorrect strike calls when the away team leads and when the game is tied will each be modeled as individual Poisson distributions.
 Each distribution has its own prior on the value of the parameter `mu` but each prior distribution has the same parameters.
 - Next, we use `pymc3` to obtain a posterior distributions of the model parameters.
 - Lastly, using estimates of the model parameters obtained from the posterior we simulate the differences of the two distributions, similar to above.